Ambiguity Takes Center Stage at D-TEA 2019

 For the best part of 14 hours, specialists in the decision-making field presented their works and debated their impact with the 140 attendees.
 They included papers by HEC academic Brian Hill on the role of confidence in beliefs and learning, and the study by student Fan Wang on comparative ambiguity attitudes.
 The latter proposed an improved definition of ambiguity attitude and risk attitude allowing experimental researchers to “compare and cluster people with different risk attitudes instead of the same one.”
 The paper drew an enthusiastic response: “It was an outstanding presentation by a PhD student,” said HEC Professor Emmanuel Kemel.
 “Fan presented a simple and tractable distinction between risk and ambiguity attitudes.
 They can be used under most available decision models.”

 The researchers came from far and wide, including academics from the US, Israel, Japan and even Mongolia.
 Mongolian Assistant Professor of Economics from the IESEG School of Management, Uyanga Turmunkh presented her work on social and strategic ambiguity as opposed to betrayal aversion.
 “More generally, my research centers on individual and organizational decisions under risk and ambiguity,” she explained.
-“I focus on problems of collective action and cooperation as well as climate change uncertainty.
-This D-TEA conference is a wonderful balance between theorists and practitioners, really the crème-de-la-crème of the decision-making field.”
+“I focus on problems of collective action and cooperation as well as climate change uncertainty.”

 Ever since its inception in 2008, the convivial nature of the exchanges has always been a feature of the D-TEA conferences.
 “I attach a great importance to the informal conversations that I’ve had with other scholars, we bring together our complementary perspectives for future research,” noted Lars Hansen.
 “I’ve been using tools and thrown out ideas that others have picked up on as a foundation to take reflections (on ambiguity – ed.) further.
 So, I’m consuming it all here and will think of ways to use them a little differently.
 It’s valuable for me just to see how decision theory has advanced.
 Putting recent contributions on the radar screen is very important.”